 INTEGRATING THE COURSE

-Forms (blank) That Help Integrate Your Course
+Forms That Help Integrate Your Course

 Here are two basic forms that help make your course properly integrated:

+The Basic Form lays out the time structure of a course, and you need to identify the learning and assessment activities for each week.
 This form was set up for a course that meets 3 days a week for 15 weeks.
 If your course has a different time structure, you will need a form with a different number of rows and columns.

 Examples of 3-Column Tables and a Weekly Schedule for Specific Courses